Jorge Russek: Film

+Telenovelas

 Russek earned his first main role in a telenovela in 1986 when he played the role of a Michoacán landowner named Don Fernando Vallarta in La gloria y el infierno, which aired on Televisa.
 His next main role on television was in the 1990 telenovela, Días sin luna, where he played the role of Rogelio Santamaría.
 For his performance, he won the TVyNovelas Award for Best Leading Actor at the 9th TVyNovelas Awards.
 Russek joined the cast of La fuerza del amor as Gustavo soon afterwards.
 He won his second TVyNovelas Award for Best Leading Actor for his performance as Samuel Aldapa in the 1996 hit telenovela, Cañaveral de Pasiones.

 His final role was in Huracán, where he played the main antagonist, Néstor Villarreal, a wealthy businessman whose practices polluted the ocean.
 For his performance, he received the Award for Best Leading Actor at the 16th TVyNovelas Awards in May 1998.